If you need urgent help, call one of these 24/7 free hotlines:

 From there, you can see a GP, chat about what you’ve got going on, and ask about getting a mental health care plan or other GP referral.

-If you have a mental health care plan, you will be entitled to Medicare rebates for up to 20 individual and 10 group appointments with some allied health services in a year.
-(After June 2022, individual sessions will revert back to 10 per year.)
+If you have a mental health care plan, you will be entitled to Medicare rebates for up to 10 individual and 10 group appointments with many allied health services in a year.
 This means that for some psychologists, social workers and occupational therapists, you’ll get up to 20 total subsidised sessions.
 You would just have to pay the difference – so, depending on which professional you see, your sessions will be either more affordable or free.
 Read more about getting a mental health care plan here.

 Check what services your school, uni/TAFE or workplace offers

 Most schools and universities/TAFEs have free counselling and psychology services available for students.
 Like regular counselling sessions, these are completely confidential.
 Check your school or university/TAFE counsellor’s office hours and book an appointment with them.
 Some may offer remote sessions, and some may also have out-of-hours support lines.